Saudi to enforce round-the-clock virus curfew at Eid | The Asian Age Online, Bangladesh

 The Arab world’s biggest economy has also closed cinemas and restaurants and halted flights as it attempts to contain the virus.

-King Salman has warned of a "more difficult" fight ahead against COVID-19, as the kingdom faces the double blow of virus-led shutdowns and crashing oil prices.-- AFP
+King Salman has warned of a “more difficult” fight ahead against COVID-19, as the kingdom faces the double blow of virus-led shutdowns and crashing oil prices.

 Leave Your Comments